The Kodaira dimension of even spin strata of Abelian differentials: Limit linear series and chains of divisors

 As noticed in Theorem \ref{thm:bullock}, the marked point is a very special Weierstrass point with vanishing orders that differ significantly from the generic $(0, 1, \ldots, g)$.
 We want to restrict ourselves to chains of divisors that are supported on the marked points, with ramification orders that are generic.
+For this to happen, we need $\sum_{i=1}^n m_iz_i - D_{g}$ to be effective, while $\sum_{i=1}^n m_iz_i - D_{g+1}$ is not.
 This motivates the following definition.